Gould-Group/Onboarding/Setting-up-your-weekly-meetings.md

 * It's ok if your list is only one bullet point long!
 * Try to estimate how long each task will take.

-#### Where do you need help from Kirstie?
+#### Where do you need help from Ian?

-* Replace this text with a bullet point list of what you need help from Kirstie on.
+* Replace this text with a bullet point list of what you need help from Ian on.
 * It's ok if your list is only one bullet point long!
 * Try to estimate how long each task will take.